savinduwannigama/cool-compiler/Lab 01 - Building the Lexical Analyzer/README.md

 		- whitespaces
 		- comments
 		- etc.
 			 according to the cool manual.
-The test.cl file is included in the root directory
+The life.cl file is included in the root directory